-Overall, the study concludes based on the trend analysis that the region is witnessing significant decreasing trends in annual rainfall in the northern parts covering the districts of Kalahandi,Nuapada and Sonepur which are already facing water scarcity.
+Overall, the study concludes based on the trend analysis that the region is witnessing significant decreasing trends in annual rainfall in the northern parts covering the districts of Kalahandi, Nuapada and Sonepur which are already facing water scarcity.
 Southern districts like Koraput and Malkangiri with considerable forest coverage in comparison to other districts in the KBK region are showing increasing rainfall trend.
 The study also concludes a significant increasing trend in the temperature, both minimum and maximum, in future.
 This will result in higher crop water requirement by the crops to meet the high evaporation and transpiration losses.
 How far these trends sustain in long-run requires further investigations using data simulated from different global climate models before finalizing water resources availability, distribution and utilization to meet current and future need.

-- 1. Title ·

-- Glacier change and glacier runoff variation in the upper Satluj river basin
+1. Title - Glacier change and glacier runoff variation in the upper

+Satluj river basin

-- Study Group Dr. Sanjay K. Jain, Sc "F" Dr. Sharad K. Jain, Sc "F" Dr. Renoj Theyyan, Sc "D"
+2. Study Group - Dr. Sanjay K. Jain, Sc "F"

+Dr. Sharad K. Jain, Sc "G" Dr. Renoj Theyyan, Sc "D"

-- 3. Date of Start-October 2013
+Date of Start - October 2013

-- 4. Schedule date of completion -
+4. Schedule date of completion - March 2016

-5. Type of study

-March 2016

-- Internal - 6.
-Location map/study area
+6. Location map/study area